KChen-lab/MCL_ML_Project/README.md

 # machine_learning_MCL
-## Contains code fo XGBoost, GLM and Cox Models
-##Also has code for tables, figures and other visualizations
+## Contains code for XGBoost, GLM and Cox Models, tables, figures and other visualizations